potdartapan/terraform-devops/README.md

 ```
 ## Bash:

-Bash script can be used to install and configure the required binaries on the virtual machine.
-We will be installing Nginx and configure to use the example.com and index.html files.
+Bash script is used to install and configure the required binaries on the virtual machine.
+Nginx is configured to use the example.com and index.html files which are pulled from a GitHub repository.

 ```
 #! /bin/bash